A New Home for the Cape Cod Toy Library

 Primary Goals for the Environment:

-Be a model learning environment for children and adults.
+• Provide a model learning environment for children and adults.

-Integrate theories on how children and families learn.
+• Integrate theories on how children and families learn.

-Strengthen the link between literacy and play.
+• Strengthen the link between child development, literacy, and play.

 Benefits for Children:

-Improved outcomes — A quality environment is crucial to children’s development.
+• Improved outcomes — A quality environment is crucial to children’s development.

 Benefits for Parents:

-Successful children — A high-quality environment supports open-ended, creative play as well as exploratory science and math play for enriching learning experiences that develop children’s knowledge, problem-solving, and social skills.
+• Successful children — A high-quality environment supports open-ended, creative play as well as exploratory science and math play for enriching learning experiences that develop children’s knowledge, problem-solving, and social skills.

 DESIGN

 Architect Mary-Ann Agresti of The Design Initiative and contractor Wesley Price of W.D.
 Price, Inc. are facilitating the design, construction, and needed renovations of the new Toy Library.
-The architectural plans below provide an overview of the new Community Play Space and Lending Library collection.
+The architectural plans below provide an overview of the new Community Play Space and Toy Lending Library collection.

 The images below are conceptual drawings only.
 Specific visuals will be developed as the renovation process proceeds.